DistributedProofreaders/guiguts-py/README.md

    ```
    If additional dependencies are added to GG2, or you use pyenv to switch
    to a new version of python, you will need to re-run this command.
 3. You can then run GG2 directly with `poetry run guiguts`.

-Alternatively,
+An alternative to `poetry run` is to enable your shell to use the poetry
+environment.
+How to accomplish this differs depending which version of Poetry
+you're using (which you can see by running `poetry --version`):

-   you can start a virtual environment shell with `poetry shell`, then run
+For Poetry 1, you can start a virtual environment shell with `poetry shell`,
-   GG2 with `guiguts`.
+then run GG2 with `guiguts`.

+In Poetry 2, the `shell` command has been removed; instead, activate the virtual
+environment with `eval $(poetry env activate)`.
+Once activated, you can run GG2
+using `guiguts`.
+To deactivate the environment and return to your base
+environment, either exit the shell or run `deactivate`.

 ## Windows Development Setup